8 Do’s and Don’ts of Starting a Graphic Design Business

 The last thing you want to happen is someone to take advantage of your lack of experience.
 According to the pros, some clients take work and don’t pay the graphic designer who did it.
 This happens even more now since the most or all communication with your clients is done through the web.

-With that said, make sure you design a contract that includes all variables, key dates, and payment terms before you even start doing any work, especially if it includes using expensive equipment.
+With that said, make sure you design a contract or use a contract template that includes all variables, key dates, and payment terms before you even start doing any work, especially if it includes using expensive equipment.

 Don’t ignore social media